Shaqtin' a Fool: "Old School" Edition (2014)

+NBA Countdown Edition (2023)

+On December 7, 2023, Inside joined forces with ESPN's NBA Countdown studio team of Stephen A. Smith, Michael Wilbon, Malika Andrews, Adrian Wojnarowski and Bob Myers as part of a TNT-ESPN collaboration to broadcast and cover the 2023 (inaugural) NBA In-Season Tournament semifinals at T-Mobile Arena in Las Vegas.
+This involved both studio teams appearing on the other show and network for pre- and post-game coverage, including Smith and Wilbon appearing on Inside.
+The Shaqtin' edition for the episode was themed around Smith and Wilbon, including Smith bouncing a first pitch at Yankee Stadium as #1.

 Shaq's feud with JaVale McGee

-The player who was featured most frequently on the show was JaVale McGee, who "won" MVP honors in the first two seasons and was firstly featured on the second episode of the 2011-2012 season.
+The player who was featured most frequently on the show was JaVale McGee, who "won" MVP honors in the first two seasons and was firstly featured on the second episode of the 2011–12 season.
 McGee's growing displeasure over his frequent appearances culminated into a heated argument between him and Shaquille O'Neal on February 24, 2017, with tweets exchanged between the two.
 During the following show, O'Neal declared that the feud was over and McGee's name would "never come out of his mouth again".
-During the last show of the 2016-17 regular season, when the best plays of the season were selected, a co-host tried to ask O'Neal if there was a chance that any of McGee's plays already shown at the show before the feud would be featured, but O'Neal immediately dismissed the possibility.
+During the last show of the 2016–17 regular season, when the best plays of the season were selected, a co-host tried to ask O'Neal if there was a chance that any of McGee's plays already shown at the show before the feud would be featured, but O'Neal immediately dismissed the possibility.
 Since the feud, McGee's former team, the Golden State Warriors, had requested TNT, the network airing the segment, to cease mentions of McGee.

-Javale then explained to Shannon Sharpe on his podcast Club Shay ShayAt the time when it was happening, I wasn't in a position to really speak on it to where it would get any push if I would've spoke on it early on.
-I didn't realise what it was doing to my career until I started to move onto other teams.
-It was slowly chipping my reputation.
+McGee explained further to Shannon Sharpe on his podcast Club Shay Shay in 2021:At the time when it was happening, I wasn't in a position to really speak on it to where it would get any push if I would've spoke on it early on.
+I didn't realize what it was doing to my career until I started to move onto other teams.
+It was slowly chipping away at my reputation.
 Perception changes everything.
 All I have been doing is trying to build my reputation back up.

+In an interview with his former teammate Draymond Green on his podcast, he also explained his frustrations about being frequently shown on the segment:I could watch an episode.
+A lot of people tag you for everything.
+This is it bro.
+I'm not going for this shit no more.
+The fact that you keep putting this narrative out there about me?
+At that point I just didn't understand why I need to be the butt of his jokes.